jquery/learn.jquery.com/page/events/event-helpers.md

 ### `$.fn.toggle`

-The `$.fn.toggle` method is triggered by the &ldquo;click&rdquo; event and accepts two or more functions.
+The `$.fn.toggle` method is triggered by the "click" event and accepts two or more functions.
 Each time the click event occurs, the next function in the list is called.
 Generally, `$.fn.toggle` is used with just two functions;
 however, it will accept an unlimited number of functions.
 Be careful, though: